Highlight: The Mustang Mach-E GT produces 480-horsepower.

 Since its arrival in 2021, the Mach-E has become one of top five best-selling electric cars in America.
 Ford's sporty midsize crossover is available in variety of trims, ranges and the like.

 While the Mach-E is virtually a carryover model for the 2025 model year, we were fortunate to get our hands on Ford's version on a performance-oriented, hands-free GT trim powered by dual motors.
-The sporty crossover produces an eye-popping 480-horsepower.
-The high-tech Mach-E GT trim is the fastest midsize electric vehicle crossover manufactured by Ford.
+The sporty crossover, with its car-like ride, produces an eye-popping 480-horsepower.
+The high-tech Mach-E GT trim, with its minimalist interior layout, is the fastest midsize electric vehicle crossover manufactured by Ford.

-In addition to the extra performance, the Mach-E GT offered 20-inch black rims, a sport-tuned suspension system and a more than respectable driving range nearing 280 miles when fully charged.
+In addition to the extra performance, the Mach-E GT we tested offered 20-inch black rims, a sport-tuned suspension system and a more than respectable driving range nearing 280 miles when fully charged.

-Conversely, while the popular Mach-E GT horsepower is nearing 500-horsepower, two of its midsize electric crossovers Korean competitors have outmatched the all-electric 'Pony.'
+Conversely, while the popular Mach-E GT horsepower is nearing 500-horsepower, two of its midsize Korean competitors have outmatched the all-electric 'Pony.'
 The Hyundai Ioniq 5 N and Kia EV6 GT have supercharged their motors leading them to crank out 575 and 641-horsepower, respectively.
-And with this additional horsepower from the Koreans, one can expect a higher MSRP and less driving range than that being offered by the Mach-E GT trim.
+And with this additional horsepower from the Korean twins, one can expect a higher MSRP and less driving range than that being offered by the Mach-E GT trim.

-So, for those seeking more range, hands-free steering and a lower price point than the Korean makes, the Mach-E GT could be the best alternative.
+So, for those seeking more driving range, a hands-free highway driving system, a lower price point than the Korean makes, the Mach-E GT could be the best alternative.
+Yes, one will have to give up some horsepower, but nevertheless it's still designed for an engaging driving experience.

 Competition: 2022 Hyundai Ioniq 5 N and 2022 Kia EV6 GT